pjwilcoxen/snowplowing-dev/04-geo-data/README.md

 2. We ran Spatial Join (Analysis Tools), Match Option Have their center in, on parcels (target features) and block groups (join features), joining block group attributes to parcel shapes.

 3. We added the field `res_sq_miles` to the attributes of the joined layer.
-We selected the residential properties, 200 class parcels (210-281) and used Calculate Geometry to get the area in square miles for the field res_sq_miles.
+We selected the residential properties, 200 class parcels (210-281) and used Calculate Geometry to get the area in square miles for the field `res_sq_miles`.

 4. We used Summary Statistics (Analysis Tools) on the joined layer and summed up the `res_sq_miles` field by block group `GEOID`.